Pan fried zucchini slices, one of the easiest and most delicious ways of enjoying zucchini in summer.

-- vegetable oil or lard for shallow frying
+- lard for frying (See note)

-Slice the zucchini into ½ cm/ 0.2 inch thick slices.
+- Slice the zucchini into ½ cm/ 0.2 inch thick slices.

-Place the flour onto a large plate.
+- Place the flour onto a large plate.
 Beat the eggs into a shallow bowl.

-Drag the zucchini slices through the flour and pat the slices with your hands to remove the excess flour.
+- Drag the zucchini slices through the flour and pat the slices with your hands to remove the excess flour.

-Drag each zucchini slice through the beaten eggs and fry them for about 2 to 3 minutes on each side until golden brown on both sides.
+- Drag each zucchini slice through the beaten eggs and fry them for about 2 to 3 minutes on each side until golden brown on both sides.
 Remove from the pan and fry the next batch adding more fat if necessary.

-Place the fried zucchini slices on kitchen paper to help absorb the excess fat.
+- Place the fried zucchini slices on kitchen paper to help absorb the excess fat.

-Only salt the zucchini before serving.
+- Only salt the zucchini before serving.
 Serve warm with garlic sauce, tomatoes, feta cheese and bread.
 Or cold in sandwiches.

 You can also fry the zucchini in vegetable oil.